We use epsom salt a lot at our house. It is a good source of magnesium (here’s why we love magnesium) and has dozens of household uses.

 - Making Magnesium Lotion– Using magnesium flakes is a better option, but in a pinch, you can use epsom salt to make homemade magnesium oil (recipe here).

-- Laxative- For occasional constipation, a teaspoon of epsom salt dissolved in water can help.
+- Laxative– For occasional constipation, a teaspoon dissolved in water can help.
 Check with a doctor first.

 - Beautiful Roses– Add a tablespoon a week to the soil around rose bushes before watering for faster growth.

-- Soil Prep- Before planting, we add a few bags of epsom salt to the soil in the garden and water in to help replenish soil magnesium levels.
+- Soil Prep– Before planting, we add a few 5-pound bags to the soil in the garden and water in to help replenish soil magnesium levels.

 - Smooth skin– Mix 1/2 cup epsom salt with 1/4 cup olive oil and scrub skin in the shower for healthy and smooth skin.

-- Itchy Skin or Bug Bites- Dissolve a tablespoon of epsom salt in to 1/2 cup of water and cool.
+- Itchy Skin or Bug Bites– Dissolve a tablespoon in to 1/2 cup of water and cool.
 Spritz on itchy skin or apply a wet compress to help relieve itching.